yinzhangyue/AoR/README.md

 # AoR
-Aggregation of Reasoning: A Hierarchical Framework for Enhancing Answer Selection in Large Language Models
+Code repository for Paper **Aggregation of Reasoning: A Hierarchical Framework for Enhancing Answer Selection in Large Language Models**